 Artist Statement.
 Coastal.

-As a photographer, I have always strived to look deeper, beyond the ordinary and the everyday, using reality to cross boundaries, conceptually and aesthetically, to create stories that uncover the layers of daily life.
-My work explores what it means to belong to acommunity and have traditions rooted in heritage.
+My work explores what it means to belong to a community and have traditions rooted in heritage.
 The photographs created show what is, but also speak to what was.
 My long term Canadian project, Coastal, began 6 years ago.

-While there I saw a picture of my great, great grandfather, a looming man with a white beard, guiding his boat in the foggy water, his crew huddled in the back, sitting on the cold sea.
-Something woke up inside of me, that image of him, my bloodline, and a connection to the coast.
-Since then I have been interested in those that live on the edge: who face the ocean and the land, know its beauty and its harshness.
-I returned home to Canada and began the Coastal Project.
+While there I saw a picture of my great, great grandfather, a looming man with a white beard, guiding his boat through the foggy water, his crew huddled in the back, sitting on the cold sea.
+Something woke up inside me.